Steve-O-Murphy/Portfolio/README.md

   - Tables in SiriusXM's proprietary JSON format.
 - A MadCap Flare plugin that converts selected text to all upper, all  lower, and title case.
 - A C#/Jira REST API Application that creates HTML release notes files in Edgio's standard format.
 Files can be easily added to a MadCap Flare project.

+## Education

+- University of Colorado at Boulder
+Bachelor of Arts: French

+- University of Pennsylvania Computer Science Certificates Through edX Software Development Fundamentals,
+Data Structures and Software Design
+Programming for the Web